influxdata/influxdb/README.md

 Manage users, roles, permissions for [OSS InfluxDB](https://github.com/influxdata/influxdb) and InfluxData's [Enterprise](https://docs.influxdata.com/enterprise/v1.2/) product.
 View actively running queries and stop expensive queries on the Query Management page.

-These features are new as of Chronograf version 1.2.0-beta5.
-We recommend using them in a non-production environment only.
-Should you come across any bugs or unexpected behavior please open [an issue](https://github.com/influxdata/chronograf/issues/new).
-We appreciate the feedback as we work to finalize and improve the user and query management features!

 ### TLS/HTTPS Support
 See [Chronograf with TLS](https://github.com/influxdata/chronograf/blob/master/docs/tls.md) for more information.